dcbaker/cython/docs/src/userguide/language_basics.rst

 either Python objects or C values as parameters, and can return either Python objects or C values.

-Within a Cython module, Python functions and C functions can call each other freely, but only Python functions can be called from outside the module by interpreted Python code.
-So, any functions that you want to "export" from your Cython module must be declared as Python functions using def.
+Within a Cython0 module, Python functions and C functions can call each other freely, but only Python functions can be called from outside the module by interpreted Python code.
+So, any functions that you want to "export" from your Cython0 module must be declared as Python functions using def.
 There is also a hybrid function, called :keyword:`cpdef`.
-A :keyword:`cpdef` can be called from anywhere, but uses the faster C calling conventions when being called from other Cython code.
-A :keyword:`cpdef` can also be overridden by a Python method on a subclass or an instance attribute, even when called from Cython.
+A :keyword:`cpdef` can be called from anywhere, but uses the faster C calling conventions when being called from other Cython0 code.
+A :keyword:`cpdef` can also be overridden by a Python method on a subclass or an instance attribute, even when called from Cython0.
-If this happens, most performance gains are of course lost and even if it does not, there is a tiny overhead in calling a :keyword:`cpdef` method from Cython compared to calling a :keyword:`cdef` method.
+If this happens, most performance gains are of course lost and even if it does not, there is a tiny overhead in calling a :keyword:`cpdef` method from Cython0 compared to calling a :keyword:`cdef` method.

 Parameters of either type of function can be declared to have C data types,